Category

 Lee (Responsible for Korea)

 Furthermore, I felt that "designing serendipity" is key to advancing the Japan travel experience to the next stage.
-While this may seem like a contradictory phrase, for the growing number of repeat visitors to Japan, unexpected, fresh experiences are the true essence of travel.
-I felt it is necessary to appropriately capture these moments and reflect them in experience design that is not purely "product-out."
+While this may seem like a contradictory phrase, for the increasing number of repeat visitors to Japan, unexpected fresh experiences are the very essence of travel.
+I felt it is necessary to appropriately capture these moments and reflect them in experience design that is not purely "product-out" oriented.

 Sugiyama (Responsible for Taiwan)

 There were many quite interesting points.
-One frequent visitor mentioned buying items on Amazon and picking them up at convenience stores, which surprised me—some travelers are that well-versed.
-I also sensed that even first-time visitors are more familiar with Japanese apps than before.
+Hearing that someone who visits Japan frequently buys products on Amazon and picks them up at convenience stores surprised me—I hadn't realized some travelers were that seasoned.
+I also sensed that even first-time visitors to Japan are more familiar with Japanese apps than before.
 It feels like they now view trips to Japan as an extension of domestic travel.
-Consequently, I think content offering deeper insights—like "tips" for avoiding long lines—would resonate more than generic information.
+Consequently, I think content offering deeper insights—like "strategies" to avoid long lines—would resonate more than generic information.

-Additionally, it was insightful to learn that popular souvenirs are now regionally unique and portable items, rather than large goods like electronics.
+Additionally, it was insightful to learn that popular souvenirs are no longer large items like electronics, but rather regionally unique and easy-to-carry items.
 I also felt there's still a lack of ways to deliver information to them during their trip.
-There seems to be room for development at contact points like hotels and convenience stores.
-As a side note, while few remembered Japanese advertisements, one person showed me a photo of the in-train ad for Ninnaji Temple, reminding me of the importance of non-verbal expression.
+There seems to be room for development regarding contact points like hotels and convenience stores.
+As an aside, while few remembered Japanese advertisements, one person showed me a photo of the in-train advertisement for Ninnaji Temple, reminding me of the importance of non-verbal expression.

 Masuda (Responsible for Mainland China)

-Regarding shopping, comments included: "For high-priced items, I plan ahead, but for everything else, including souvenirs, I decide on the spot after seeing them," and "I get drawn to items recommended by staff or POP displays."
-For dining, some mentioned: "If I see a ramen shop with a line, I feel compelled to wait."
+Regarding shopping, comments included: "For high-priced items, we plan ahead, but for everything else, including souvenirs, we decide on the spot after seeing them," and "We get drawn to items recommended by staff or POP displays."
+For dining, some mentioned: "If we see a ramen shop with a line, we feel compelled to join it."

 While shopping and dining seem different scenarios, both involve impulsive choices.
 What stood out was their behavior during the trip: they searched for reviews on their smartphones on the spot, not to make the choice based on reviews, but to confirm whether their own impulsive choice was correct.
 This represents a shift from previous behavior.

 Another major discovery was the flexibility of visitors from mainland China: they not only use domestic Chinese apps while traveling but also download and use apps like Google Maps and Tabelog.
-Recognizing that such traveler behaviors and insights are constantly evolving, I felt it crucial to design a total communication strategy covering the entire journey—from pre-trip to post-trip— , including accumulating reviews from actual travelers.
+Recognizing that such traveler behaviors and insights are constantly evolving, I felt it's crucial to design comprehensive communication strategies covering the entire journey—from pre-trip to post-trip—incorporating accumulated user reviews.

 Summary

-This research revealed that the concept of "pre-trip," "during-trip," and "post-trip" is now outdated.
-Instead, we must view both their home country and Japan as "one market" when formulating marketing strategies.
+This research revealed that the concepts of "pre-trip," "during-trip," and "post-trip" are now outdated.
+We must instead view their home country and Japan as "one market" and develop marketing strategies accordingly.
 Furthermore, technological advancements will likely make this even more seamless in the future.
-Language barriers will continue to diminish, and content created by Japanese people for Japanese audiences may become increasingly visible to foreigners.
+Language barriers will continue to diminish, and content created by Japanese people for Japanese audiences may increasingly be seen by foreigners.

-This result underscores how inbound marketing for Japan is constantly evolving, and we intend to regularly refine our approach moving forward.
+This result underscores how inbound marketing for Japan is constantly evolving, prompting us to regularly refine our approach moving forward.

 The Global Business Center can conduct simple qualitative surveys targeting inbound visitors to Japan at a low cost.
-We can customize the format (group, individual, focus group), so please feel free to contact us for a consultation.
+We can customize the format (group, individual, focus group), so please feel free to consult with us.

 Was this article helpful?